KittyHeaven/blue_bird/README.md

 #### Options

 * `docs_path`: Specify the path where the documentation will be generated.
-If you want to serve the documentation directly from the `phoenix`, you can specify `priv/static/docs`.
+If you want to serve the documentation directly from the `phoenix` app, you can specify `priv/static/docs`.
+If you use BlueBird within an umbrella app, the path is relative to the root folder of the umbrella app.
 * `theme`: HTML theme is generated using the
   [Aglio renderer](https://github.com/danielgtaylor/aglio).
 * `router`: Router of your application, in Phoenix 1.3 it will be